techgeek68/DevOps/01. Course Syllabus/Syllabus.md

 Ansible configures the deployment target after Terraform provisions it.
 Playbooks are in the repository and idempotent.

 **7. Observability**
-Prometheus and Grafana deployed in the cluster.
+Prometheus and Grafana are deployed in the cluster.
 Grafana dashboard with four panels: CPU usage, memory usage, HTTP request rate, HTTP error rate.
-One alert rule configured in Alertmanager.
+One alert rule is configured in Alertmanager.

 **8. Security**
 All credentials in HashiCorp Vault or GitHub Secrets.
 No credential appears in source code, Dockerfiles, pipeline definitions, or pipeline logs.

+**9. Resilience & Recovery**
+Demonstrate backup/restore for application state and report actual RTO/RPO from a controlled recovery drill.

 ---
 ## Deliverables